JumanahAlmatrood/Investigate-a-Dataset/README.md

 - Pandas and NumPy for data manipulation
 - Matplotlib and Seaborn for visualization

-## How to View the Report
-To view the full project analysis, open the file named **`Investigate_a_Dataset.ipynb`** using Jupyter Notebook or any compatible viewer.
-This file contains all the visualizations, code, and analysis explanations in an interactive format.

 ## Project Outcome
 This project demonstrates a complete data analysis workflow, from raw dataset to cleaned, visualized insights.